Anshita1Saxena/notification-api/README.md

 5. Deployed these services on Kubernetes

 Base python version for docker container is 3.6
-All three services are placed in `validation`, `slack`, and `email` directories with the `Dockerfile` file for creating the docker images, `.ini` files for properties required to run an application, `requirements.txt` file with required packages, and `.py` files for python application.
+All three services are placed in `validation`, `slack`, and `email` directories with the `Dockerfile` file for creating the docker images, `.ini` files for properties required to run an application, `requirements.txt` file with required packages, and `.py` files for python application, and `.yaml` files are deployment files for deploying the application on k8s cluster.
 Kubernetes cluster runs on Red Hat bare metal servers.
-Kubernetes deployment yaml files are kept in directories-
+Docker is installed on bare metal to build, tag, and push the images to JFrog Artifactory or Docker Hub.
+This project is currently working in Production and JFrog Artifactory is used for keeping docker images in the repository.

+## Working Details
+For deploying these services on top of kubernetes, there are two main steps listed below:
+1. Docker Images: Build, tag, and push docker images into the repository
+2. Kubernetes Commands: Deploy the services on k8s cluster with the help of secret command, service.yaml file, and deployment.yaml file.

+**1. Docker Images:**

+1. Build the docker image:
+Validation-
+`docker build -t validationservice:latest .`
+Slack-
+`docker build -t slackservice:latest .`
+Email-
+`docker build -t emailservice:latest .`

+2. Login to the Docker Hub or JFrog Artifactory.
+For JFrog Artifactory, command is written below:
+`docker login -u <your-user-name> -p <your-password> https://<your-repository-domain>` For docker.io, command is written below:
+`docker login docker.io --username=<your-user-name> --password=<your-password> --email=<your-email-address>`
+3. Tagging the images:
+Validation-
+`docker tag validationservice:latest <your-repository-domain>/validationservice:latest`
+Slack-
+`docker tag slackservice:latest <your-repository-domain>/slackservice:latest`
+Email-
+`docker tag emailservice:latest <your-repository-domain>/emailservice:latest`

+4. Pushing the images to the Docker Hub or JFrog Artifactory.
+Validation-
+`docker push <your-repository-domain>/validationservice:latest`
+Slack-
+`docker push <your-repository-domain>/slackservice:latest`
+Email-
+`docker push <your-repository-domain>/emailservice:latest`

+**2. Kubernetes Commands:**
+1. Creating and viewing namespace in kubernetes:
+`kubectl create namespace alerts`
+`kubectl get namespaces`

+2. Create all three different directories:
+`mkdir validation`
+`mkdir slack`
+`mkdir email`

+3. Keep `.ini` file for creating secrets, `service.yaml` file for creating service, and `deployment.yaml` file for creating deployments.

+4. Creating and viewing secrets:
+Validation-
+`kubectl create secret generic application.ini --from-file application.ini -n alerts` Slack-
+`kubectl create secret generic mainapp.ini --from-file mainapp.ini -n alerts` Email-
+`kubectl create secret generic emailapp.ini --from-file emailapp.ini -n alerts`